ramonarellano/signering-docs/source/client-integration/portal-flow.rst

 The following example shows how this can be handled and examples of data to extract from a change response.

 ..
 NOTE::
     Status updates you download will disappear from the queue.
 This allows you to ask for status updates in parallel, and you will not receive the same status update twice.
 It is therefore important that you confirm receipt of each status update as soon as possible, because if an error still occurs during transmission or processing, the receipt will be queued again after 10 minutes.
-More information on how to verify a receipt is described in: ref: `egen-integrasjon-steg-4`.

 Responses will always include the next permitted poll time, which tells you when you can make the next request, and it is important that this time is met.
 If you send a request before this time has passed, you will receive a ``429 Too Many Requests`` response.
 This will also contain a next permitted poll time, containing a new time.